 - Dates for contract renewal: Keep note of the dates that contracts, such as leases, services, and maintenance agreements, are due for renewal.
 By renewing these contracts on time, you can prevent fines and service interruptions.

-- Financially significant dates: Keep note of additional crucial financial dates, such as the fixed deposit maturity date, the dividend payment date, and the rental revenue payment date.
+- Financially significant dates: Keep track of additional crucial financial dates, such as the fixed deposit maturity date, dividend payment date, and rental revenue payment date.

-You can use a calendar, a reminder app, or a money management program to remember these dates.
+You can use a calendar, a reminder app, or a money management program to keep track of these dates.
 To make sure you don’t forget any tax return filing deadlines, you may also set up automated payments and reminders for bills and other financial commitments.
-You may avoid fines, lessen stress, and more effectively reach your financial objectives by keeping track of these dates.
+You can avoid fines, reduce stress, and achieve your financial objectives more effectively by keeping track of these dates.

 Staying updated with income tax laws